Kelowna Mountie at centre of UBCO wellness check lawsuit faces new accusations - BC Local News

 Read claims Browning then cuffed her and pulled her from the ground by her arms which were behind her back.
 Read was arrested and brought to the RCMP detachment, where she claims she was held for six hours and Browning never asked her a question besides her name.

-Read was fingerprinted and eventually told she was being charged with assault and resisting arrest, though the Crown never approved the charges, the claim states.
+Read was fingerprinted and eventually told she was being charged with assault and resisting arrest, though she was never read her rights and the Crown never approved the charges, the claim states.

 “Browning charged the plaintiff in order to cover up her assault on the plaintiff,” the suit reads.